Post thumbnail

 In simple terms, cloud computing is like having a powerful, virtual computer at your fingertips, available whenever and wherever you need it.

 Before we move to the next part, you should have a deeper knowledge of cloud computing concepts.
-You can consider enrolling yourself in GUVI’s Cloud Computing Career Program, which lets you gain practical experience by developing real-world projects and covers technologies including Azure Command-Line Interface (CLI), Azure Monitor, Azure Resource Manager (ARM) Templates, and tools like Visual Studio Code, among many others.
+You can consider enrolling yourself in GUVI’s Cloud Computing Course, which lets you gain practical experience by developing real-world projects and covers technologies including Azure Command-Line Interface (CLI), Azure Monitor, Azure Resource Manager (ARM) Templates, and tools like Visual Studio Code, among many others.

 Promising Scope of Cloud Computing